googlesamples/easypermissions/README.md

 EasyPermissions is a wrapper library to simplify basic system permissions logic when targeting Android M or higher.

+**Note:** If your app is written in Kotlin consider the [easypermissions-ktx](https://github.com/VMadalin/easypermissions-ktx) library which adds Kotlin extensions to the core EasyPermissions library.

 ## Installation

 EasyPermissions is installed by adding the following dependency to your `build.gradle` file: